Living Standard — Last Updated 2 October 2024

 availableDecode the image.

-If decoding does not need to be performed for this image (for example because it is a vector graphic), resolve promise with undefined.
+If decoding does not need to be performed for this image (for example because it is a vector graphic) or the decoding process completes successfully, then queue a global task on the DOM manipulation task source with global to resolve promise with undefined.

-If decoding fails (for example due to invalid image data), reject promise with
+If decoding fails (for example due to invalid image data), then queue a global

 .